 And we can do this with the inner mandala offering, so we’re working here with the energy-winds of the body – that can also be our ordinary stuff, our ordinary body, but it could be like the pure, illusory body of an arya bodhisattva in a pure land, in terms of anuttarayoga tantra, or it could be the actual body of a Buddha.
 It’s the same thing with blissful awareness – our ordinary bliss, we’re talking here about the natural bliss of the clear-light mind, bliss of being free from all stains – that also can appear in these three levels.
 It’s the secret mandala.

 And, in terms of the mandala of the nature of reality, I mean it could be our ordinary understanding of voidness, but also that clear-light mind has to it an appearance of voidness, it doesn’t understand it, but it has an appearance that looks like voidness appearing to it, so that also can be developed from these levels.
-So, we have these four types of mandalas, and on a path thing level it would be these attainments of arya bodhisattvas in highest tantra – with the illusory body, and clear light, and this unified pair, and all this sort of stuff – it’s referring to that – very significant, we’re offering this – so what are we offering?
-We are aimed, “by focusing on this,” it says in the verse, “by focusing on this,” “offering this, may everybody achieve enlightenment,” “everybody get to this pure land” – so, we have to bring all of what I said together with bodhichitta, and it all hangs together.
+So, we have these four types of mandalas, and on a path thing level it would be these attainments of arya bodhisattvas in highest tantra – with the illusory body, and clear light, and this unified pair, and all this sort of stuff – it’s referring to that – very significant, we’re offering this.
+“Offering this, may everybody achieve enlightenment,” “everybody get to this pure land” – so, we have to bring all of what I said together with bodhichitta, and it all hangs together.

 Bodhichitta is a mind which is aimed at a not-yet-happening of our own individual enlightenment.
 It’s an absence; that future enlightenment doesn’t exist now.
 What exists now is the not-yet-happening of it, and that is imputed on our mental continuum right now – this moment of it, since only one moment of a mental continuum exists at any time: the present moment – the past moment doesn’t exist anymore, the future moment hasn’t happened yet.
 So, on the basis of Buddha-nature – all the factors that will allow that future, that not-yet-happened enlightenment to happen – on the basis of all those Buddha potentials and that not-yet-happened, future enlightenment, you reach enlightenment – so with bodhichitta you’re aimed at that.